Get insider access

 Best Upright Vacuums

 While upright vacuums excel at cleaning large spaces, they can be versatile tools in any household.
 They're easy to use, and their distinct, bulky shape generally allows for a bigger dirt compartment, which can be beneficial if you have a big mess to clean.
 They're also quite good for cleaning up carpets as they can clear most pet hair and debris without too much of a problem.
 However, upright vacuums can be heavier than stick or canister models, making them less portable and maneuverable, particularly on stairs or narrower areas.
-We recommend you check out our FAQ section below if you're curious to learn more about the merits and functionality of upright vacuums.
+We recommend you check out our FAQ section at the bottom of the article if you're curious to learn more about the merits and functionality of upright vacuums.

-We've tested over 160 vacuum cleaners, and below are our recommendations for the best vacuum with an upright design.
+We've tested over 100 vacuum cleaners, and below are our recommendations for the best upright vacuums.
 These picks were selected based on their performance, design, feature set, and price.
 For more buying recommendations, look at our lists of the best vacuums for carpets, the best vacuums for high-pile carpet, the best corded vacuums, and the best vacuums.

 1. Best Upright Vacuum

 The best upright vacuum we've tested is the Dyson Ball Animal 3.
 This bagless upright vacuum has a powerful suction motor and delivers exceptional cleaning performance on different floor types.
-The top-range Complete variant is only available from Dyson's website and comes with a wide assortment of attachments for handheld use, including a mini turbo brush, a multi-angle brush, and even a dedicated pet grooming tool.
+The top-range Complete variant can be found through their storefront on Walmart or directly from Dyson's website, and comes with a wide assortment of attachments for handheld use, including a mini turbo brush, a multi-angle brush, and even a dedicated pet grooming tool.

 Its floorhead has three suction gate settings, so you can quickly adapt to everything from high-pile carpets to flat surfaces like hardwood or laminate.
 The floorhead also features a set of plastic combs that capture long hair, preventing most of it from getting tangled in the mechanism.
 There's also a brushroll-off switch, so you can clean hard floors without worrying about sending large debris scattered everywhere.
 You can also easily free the vacuum if it gets stuck on thicker carpeting.